Animeshz/archives-public/KMyMail/README.md

 Introduction
 ------------
 Ever wondered of temporary mails, receiving messages and then disposing them?
 This has now been implemented in Kotlin.
+Note: This uses [10minutemail](https://10minutemail.com) for the data.

 This library depends heavily in coroutines, providing a safe and convenient way to use this without blocking your application.